udexon/EMYL/E003_Online_Tipping.md

 <li> Sender A must include own public key in payment token, so that Recipient B can encrypt message MB and send it to Agent D, who lives in the same country Q as B. </li>

-<li>- Then Agent D can send an encrypted message to Agent C, who lives in the same country P as Sender A, to verify payment. </li>
+<li> Then Agent D can send an encrypted message to Agent C, who lives in the same country P as Sender A, to verify payment. </li>

-<li>- Agent C then sends message CA1 back to Sender A, who then decrypts CA1 to verify that Agent C obtained CA1 via a chain of agents from Recipient B. </li>
+<li> Agent C then sends message CA1 back to Sender A, who then decrypts CA1 to verify that Agent C obtained CA1 via a chain of agents from Recipient B. </li>
 </ol>

 Step 2: Carry out payment transactions